Troubleshooting Chrysler Check Engine Light

 If an anomaly is determined or a sensor operates out of range, it stores a fault code in the Engine Control Unit (ECU).
 These codes are called Diagnostic Trouble Codes (DTC), often called fault codes.

-Retrieving the fault code from the ECU is the first procedure to find out why the check engine light is on.
-This can be performed by a mechanic, Chrysler dealer, or yourself.
+Retrieving the fault code from the ECU is the first procedure to determine why the check engine light is on.
+A mechanic, Chrysler dealer, or yourself can perform this.

 Your Chrysler dealer will diagnose the check engine light codes free of charge if the vehicle is under warranty.
-If your Chrysler is not under warranty, you will have to pay (in most cases) when you take your car to the dealer or auto mechanic.
+If your Chrysler is not under warranty, you must pay (in most cases) when you take your car to the dealer or auto mechanic.

 Conclusion